Guillaume-Mayer/dumbchess-python/README.md

 * That results in some stupid moves
 * That is why I called it **DumbChess**

-I think Python was not the best choice to write such a game, but I learned and that was the point.
+I now think Python was not the best choice to write such a game, but I learned and that was the point.

 To run it :

     python chess.py

+Then type your first move or "h" for help.

 The argument in `chess.position.get_best_move` sets the thinking depth.